StudioEtrange/mambo/README.md

 ### Advanced variables

-* see `tango.default.env` for detail
+* see `mambo.env` for detail

 * TODO TO BE COMPLETED

 ### Using a user environment file

-* You could create a user environment file (default name : `mambo.env`) to set any available variables and put it everywhere.
+* You could create a user environment file (default name : `mambo.env`) to set any available variables and put it in your `$HOME` or elsewhere.
 By default it will be looked for from your home directory

     ```
     ./mambo -f mambo.env up